MariethPerez/Homelessness_prediction_ml/README.md

 **Critical check:** Indigenous clients do NOT have the highest False Negative Rate.

 > ⚠️ Higher chronic rates among Indigenous clients reflect **systemic inequity**, not individual risk factors.
 This note is displayed in the app for every Indigenous client assessed.

 ---

+## Key Findings from Intervention Outcomes Analysis (Notebook 06)

+Descriptive trajectory analysis comparing high-risk clients (Model 1 score > 0.50) who avoided chronic homelessness vs those who became chronic.
+Base: 3,850 high-risk clients — 1,147 never became chronic (29.8%), 2,703 did (70.2%).

+- **Goods and Services signal:** appears +9 percentage points more at intake (28.9% vs 19.9%) and +11 points at last recorded intervention (31.3% vs 20.2%) in clients who never became chronic
+- **Case Management and selection bias:** more frequent in clients who became chronic, but mean risk score (0.869) is the highest of all interventions — caseworkers assign it to the most vulnerable cases, not because it is harmful
+- **Trajectory:** clients who became chronic had more snapshots and more intervention changes, consistent with longer and more complex cases

+> ⚠️ All findings are **descriptive associations, not causal evidence**.
+Observational data cannot prove that any intervention caused a better or worse outcome.

+---